Non-testability of instrument validity under continuous endogenous variables: Proof of Theorem

+The idea of the proof will be to make Figure \ref{Condorcet_cycle_pic} formal.
+For this, we construct a special Cantor scheme \citep*[chapter 6]{kechris1995classical} on both $A_z$ and $A_u$ in the case where $P_Z$ is continuous, and a Lusin scheme \citep*[chapter 7]{kechris1995classical} in the case where $P_Z$ has atoms.
+We present these two concepts in the next section.
+The largest part of the proof will be to analyze the limit of these schemes, to make sure that the limit of Figure \ref{Condorcet_cycle_pic} behaves as we expect.

-For some of the subsequent proofs, especially the proof of Pearl's conjecture, we need to introduce \emph{measure-preserving isomorphisms} and \emph{disintegrations}.
-Let us give a brief overview of these two concepts.
-For further information we refer to chapter 9 and 10 in \citet*{bogachev2007measure2}.
+In the following, we say $P$ is absolutely continuous if it possesses a density $f$ with respect to Lebesgue measure, which we denote by $\lambda$.
+For the proof, we use measure-preserving isomorphisms and disintegrations.
+The following two paragraphs contain a brief overview of these two concepts.
+For a formal treatment we refer to chapters 9 and 10 in \citet*{bogachev2007measure2}.

-The concept of disintegrations gives meaning to the restriction of a joint probability measure $P_{Y,X}$ to a subset of Lebesgue measure zero, for instance the conditional measure $P_{Y|X=x}$ when $X$ is a continuous random variable inducing a non-atomic probability measure $P_X$.
-A disintegration $P_{Y|X=x}(A)$ for some Borel set $A\in\mathscr{B}_Y$ is a version of the standard conditional expectation $E(\mathds{1}\{Y\in A\}|\mathscr{F}_X)$ for some filtration $\mathscr{F}_X\subset\mathscr{B}_X$ when it exists, where $\mathds{1}\{E\}$ denotes the standard indicator function which is $1$ if the event $E$ happens and $0$ otherwise.
-The existence of a disintegration can be shown under very general circumstances and is guaranteed in our setting (see Theorem 1 in \citeauthor*{chang1997conditioning} \citeyear{chang1997conditioning}).
-The hope is that working with disintegrations instead of general conditional expectations makes the proofs more accessible.
+The concept of disintegrations gives meaning to the restriction of a joint probability measure $P_{Y,X}$ to a subset of Lebesgue measure zero, for instance the conditional measure $P_{Y|X=x}$ when $X$ is a continuous random variable inducing an absolutely continuous probability measure $P_X$ with respect to Lebesgue measure.
+A disintegration $P_{Y|X=x}(A)$ for some Borel set $A\in\mathcal{B}_Y$ is a version of the standard conditional expectation $E(\mathds{1}\{Y\in A\}|\mathcal{F}_X)$ for some filtration $\mathcal{F}_X\subset\mathcal{B}_X$ when it exists, where $\mathds{1}\{A\}$ denotes the standard indicator function which is $1$ if the event $A$ happens and $0$ otherwise, and where $\mathcal{B}_X$ denotes the Borel $\sigma$-algebra on $\mathcal{X}$.
+The existence of a disintegration can be shown under very general circumstances and is guaranteed in our setting of probability measures on Polish spaces equipped with the Borel $\sigma$-algebra (see Theorem 1 in \citeauthor*{chang1997conditioning} \citeyear{chang1997conditioning}).